thoth-tech/CourseFlow/README.md

 ### Step 2

 Now, use open up Command Prompt if your a Window user and Terminal If you are a MAC OS user.
-Use "cd name\name, for example cd Admin/Downloads" to change directory to the place where you want to save CourseFlow Repsoitory on your device.
+Use "cd name\name, for example cd Admin\Downloads" to change directory to the place where you want to save CourseFlow Repsoitory on your device.

 ### Step 3